Advice and Best Practices

 - When should an event be registered?
 Event coordinators that need promotion or campus resources should register their event as soon as possible once the event's main details are decided (title, date, time, description, location) and the event's space is reserved.

 - Is there enough time to promote your event?
-Events are promoted on the Master Calendar, on digital signage around campus, and in daily event reminder emails.
+Events are promoted on the Campus Calendar, on digital signage around campus, and in daily event reminder emails.
 Event coordinators should register their events at least two weeks in advance to ensure it is available to be promoted in these channels for the maximum time possible.

 - Is there enough time to request additional campus resources?
 Campus resources involved in event planning, promotion, and operation expect to receive requests for assistance at least two weeks in advance in order to plan and provide support.
 Event coordinators must also register their events before requesting campus resources.
 Resource requests received less than two weeks in advance may only receive limited or no assistance depending on circumstances.